 - French will become part of your daily life.
 When you opt to incorporate French into your daily activities (yes, you’re not the only one who watches Netflix every night before bed!), you’ll be making a habit of practicing the language and boosting your comprehension skills without adding any extra commitments to your schedule.

-It’s science.
-Our brain works in amazing ways, and even if it doesn’t feel like you’re learning while watching these movies, you’ll be thinking more en français (in French) than you might realize.
-Here are some specific ways that turning on your Netflix subtitles will help you learn French:
+So how does this work?
+Read here to see that this type of learning is scientifically proven.
+Our brain works in amazing ways, and even if it doesn’t feel like you’re learning while watching these movies, you’ll be thinking more en français (in French) than you may realize.

 - You’ll get better at recognizing common French words and phrases.
 Again, we’re visual learners, so seeing common words flash on the screen repeatedly but in different contexts will help drill them in.
 This is especially relevant for French learners, since it can be so difficult to distinguish words between all those liaisons and silent letters.

 - You’ll practice understanding French using context clues.
 This is especially true if you’ve also got the French audio turned on (highly recommended!).
 Immersed in French sound and subtitles, you’ll have to listen and read closely to figure out what unfamiliar words mean in context.
 Don’t be afraid to pause and re-watch tricky scenes using this method—it’ll help the new words stick in your memory much better than if you just translate to your native language and keep going.

 - It’s a pretty addictive way to learn.
 Let’s face it, we all love Netflix because it’s endlessly entertaining.
 Getting drawn into the story and feeling both your listening and reading comprehension skills grow isn’t just fun, it’s rewarding.
 Soon enough, you’ll be hungry for more subtitled French movies wherever you can find them!